 - Retro Universe / Schizo Tech / Anachronism Stew: To a degree.
 Soldiers have uniforms and weapons with elements that would fit well in not just World War One and World War II, but The Present Day as well.
 There are other wildly anachronistic elements too : Modern long-distance radio earpieces and small computers resembling those from the 1980s coexisting with 1930s-style television.
 Surprisingly primitive tanks right next to much more advanced gunships.

-- Fridge Brilliance: The tanks look surprisingly archaic compared to other military vehicles (in fact, like they're barely out of the 1920s) and are few and far between because the Consortium wants to keep the war going - and it would likely ware out far sooner if trench warfare was avoided by using larger numbers of more advanced tanks.
+- Fridge Brilliance: The tanks look surprisingly archaic compared to other military vehicles (in fact, like they're barely out of the 1920s) and are few and far between because the Consortium wants to keep the war going - and it would likely wear out far sooner if trench warfare was avoided by using larger numbers of more advanced tanks.
 But that also makes it a bit of Fridge Logic, since the fairly modern attack helicopters we see over the front would have done the same job equally well...

-- Rule Of Cool: It isn't a surreal dieselpunk dystopia for nothing...
+- Rule of Cool: It isn't a surreal dieselpunk dystopia for nothing...

 - Scenery Gorn: So much of it goes Serial Escalation.
 Eerie Ghost Towns bombed backed to the Stone Age and abandoned for decades ?
 Mordor-esque front lines?
 Creepy run-down industrial laboratories ?
 You name it.